mamba-org/vscode-micromamba/README.md

 ### Micromamba: init

+This command creates a file - micromamba.yaml describing configuration.
+The micromamba.yaml is a [mamba requirement file](https://mamba.readthedocs.io/en/latest/micromamba.html#yaml-environment-files)
+The extension comes with a number of templates but you could change it to your needs and re-run init command.

-1. Open command pallet (ctrl+Shit+P)
+1. Open command pallet (Ctrl+Shit+P)
 2. Type - micromamba init
 3. Choose a template from a list
 4. See the micromamba execution progress in terminal

-This command creates a file - micromamba.yaml describing configuration.
-The micromamba.yaml is a [mamba requirement file](https://mamba.readthedocs.io/en/latest/micromamba.html#yaml-environment-files)
-The extension comes with a number of templates but you could change it to your needs and re-run init command.

 ### Micromamba: refresh

+Refresh command removes micromamba, packages, and environment, and run init command to create a fresh environment.

-1. Open command pallet (ctrl+Shit+P)
+1. Open command pallet (Ctrl+Shit+P)
 2. Type - micromamba refresh
 4. See the micromamba execution progress in terminal

-Refresh command removes micromamba, packages, and environment, and run init command to create a fresh environment.

 ## How to get it?